algolia/pwa-ecom-ui-template/README.md

 - `/pages`: Pages (for example, home and product listing/detail pages).
 - `/public`: Static assets.
 - `/styles`: Themes (the default theme is using Tailwind CSS).
+- `/cli`: Command line interface tool to import/delete datasets and configurations to your Algolia application.
 - `/typings`: TypeScript types.
 - `/utils`: Various utility functions.